SirLarion/wolt_pre-assignment/README.md

 ### Quick start

-Clone the repository and run 'npm clean-install' and 'npm start' inside it
+Clone the repository (or download as .zip file and extract) and run 'npm clean-install' and 'npm start' inside it
 ```
 git clone https://github.com/SirLarion/wolt_pre-assignment.git
 cd wolt_pre-assignment